As of September 20, 2021, this Online Privacy Statement is no longer effective. The new version is available here.

 Links to Non-IBM Web Sites and Third Party Applications

-To allow you to interact with other Web sites on which you may have accounts (such as Facebook and other social media sites) or join communities on such sites, we may provide links, interface with or embed third-party applications that allow you to login, post content or join communities from our Web sites.
+To allow you to interact with other websites on which you may have accounts (such as Facebook and other social media sites) or join communities on such sites, we may provide links or embed third-party applications that allow you to login, post content or join communities from our website.

 Your use of these links and applications is subject to the third parties' privacy policies, and you should become familiar with the third party sites' privacy policies before using the links or applications.

 IBM is not responsible for the privacy practices or the content of those other websites.

 If we make any material changes to this Online Privacy Statement, we will notify you via notification on our website, and as otherwise required by applicable law.

 Privacy Questions and Access